thephez/dpp-spec/docs/data-contract.md

     ✔ should be an array
     ✔ should have at least one item
-    ✔ should return invalid result if there are duplicated indices index
+    ✔ should return invalid result if there are duplicated indices ✔ should return invalid result if there are duplicated index names index
       ✔ should be an object
       ✔ should have properties definition
       ✔ should have "unique" flag to be of a boolean type ✔ should have no more than 10 indices
       ✔ should have no more than 3 unique indices
-      ✔ should return invalid result if index is prebuilt ✔ should return invalid result if indices has undefined property ✔ should return invalid result if index property is object ✔ should return invalid result if index property is array of objects
+      ✔ should return invalid result if $id is specified as an indexed property ✔ should return invalid result if indices has undefined property ✔ should return invalid result if index property is object ✔ should return invalid result if index property is array of objects